Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

 * (`ncn-m#`) The `encryption.sh` script needs to be run with the new key as the first switch and the existing key as a subsequent switch.

-    As shown in the following command example, always run `encryption.sh` with a leading space on the command line.
+    **`NOTE`**: As shown in the following command example, always run `encryption.sh` with a leading space on the command line.
 This will cause Bash to not record the command in the `.bash_history` file.

     ```bash
      /usr/share/doc/csm/scripts/operations/kubernetes/encryption.sh --enable --aescbc NEWKEYVALUE --aescbc EXISTINGKEYVALUE